 My children were thrilled to learn about another country and to listen to the British accent.
 They saw the crown jewels at the Tower of London, witnessed the changing of the guard at Buckingham Palace, enjoyed an afternoon tea lunch at Kensington Palace, and explored museums filled with historical artifacts.
 They also interacted with children from around the world at playgrounds and museums.
 My daughter even made a friend from California who we saw several times in our hotel during breakfast.

-What travel plans do you have for your family this summer?
+What travel plans do you have for your family in the coming months?